alansarkar/Youtube-viewer-Bash-script/README.md

 But It is disable default
 #To enable this feature just change the value to 1 for the variable Imageenable at line 18 </br>
 Default it uses tiv to show the images <br>
-You can change It at line 46 to any of your favourate cli image viewer or you can install tiv from here https://github.com/stefanhaustein/TerminalImageViewer
+You can change It at line 46 to any of your favourate cli image viewer  <br>
+or you can install tiv from here https://github.com/stefanhaustein/TerminalImageViewer